 A Pestle and Mortar

-The pestle and mortar not only looks great when displayed in the kitchen, it’s great for mashing up ingredients.
+The pestle and mortar not only look great when displayed in the kitchen, but it’s also great for mashing up ingredients.
 When a recipe calls for crushing garlic, for example.
 It’s fun to do too!

 Heavy Set Pans